Indrajit1996/Stock-market-predictions/README.md

 # Stock-market-predictions
-React js application to display the profits.
+React js application to display profits of various countries.